bicciatolab/FIERCE/README.md

 ## Installation

-The `FIERCE` package is developed and provided for Linux machines, to make it work the use of an Anaconda virtual environment is strongly recommended to avoid conflicts between the versions of dependencies.
+The `FIERCE` package is developed and provided for Linux machines.
+The use of an Anaconda virtual environment is strongly recommended to avoid conflicts between the versions of dependencies.

 If Anaconda is already installed on your system, a virtual environment for `FIERCE` can be set either manually, by installing all packages one by one, or automatically by following the instructions provided below.

-If you are not working on a Linux machine, all required packages must be manually installed on your R and Python (alternatively, it is provided a .yml file also for MacOS users, downloadable [here](https://github.com/bicciatolab/FIERCE/blob/main/docs/FIERCE_for_MacOS.yml); and a working environment can be set following the same installation instructions).
+If you are not working on a Linux machine, all required packages must be manually installed on your R and Python.
+For MacOS users, a dedicated .yml file is also provided [here](https://github.com/bicciatolab/FIERCE/blob/main/docs/FIERCE_for_MacOS.yml), which can be used to install the `FIERCE` environment according to the procedure described below.
 Warning: This latter procedure is not trivial and requires an accurate setting of compilers.

 #### Create a `FIERCE` environment and install all available anaconda packages automatically